pushrocks/smartdata/README.md

   that extends DbDoc as well and call .saveDeep() on them as well.
   Loops are prevented

-So now we can get store instances of classes to Db...
+So now we can **store** instances of classes to Db...
-How do we get a new class instances from a Doc in DB?
+How do we **get** a new class instance from a Doc in the DB?
 Easy!
 Take a look at the constructor.
 When you specify `optionsArg.queryArg` smartdata will fill in the data from the database!
-But when you specify a `optionsArg.dataArg` instead the data is for the class is taken from there :)
+But when you specify a `optionsArg.dataArg` instead the data for the class is taken from there :)

+## TypeScript
+How does TypeScript play into this?
+Since you define your classes in TapeScript and types flow through smartdata in a generic way you should get all the Intellisense and type checking you love when using smartdata. smartdata itself also bundles typings.
+So you don't need to install any additional types whenimporting smartdata.

 [![npm](https://push.rocks/assets/repo-header.svg)](https://push.rocks)